What is DTAA? The One Thing Standing Between You and ₹2 Lakh

 Why your CA has never mentioned this

-Most NRI CAs charge ₹5,000-15,000 flat for filing your Indian ITR.
+Most NRI CAs charge ₹5,000–15,000 flat to file your Indian ITR.
 Whether they claim DTAA or not, they earn the same fee.

 But claiming DTAA means extra work.
-They need to verify which treaty articles apply to your specific income types.
-They need to coordinate your TRC from a foreign tax authority.
-They need to fill Form 10F correctly.
-If you want past-year recovery, they need to file condonation under Section 119(2)(b).
+Verify which treaty articles apply to your specific income types.
+Coordinate your TRC from a foreign tax authority.
+Fill Form 10F correctly.
+For past-year recovery, file condonation under Section 119(2)(b).

-That's hours of specialized work for zero extra money.
-So they file your return at default rates and move on to the next client.
+Hours of specialised work for zero extra money.
+So they file at default rates and move on.

 Which NRIs benefit the most